Oxford Community Schools logoPutting Students at the Center

 elementary IB bulletin board

 This 3rd-5th grade neighborhood school recently added a STEM (science, technology, engineering, math) room.
 Green screens, cube, dash the robot, and other tools have been borrowed from the Oakland Intermediate School District’s (ISD) STEM Checkout program which provides equipment to districts to support their K-12 STEM goals.
-Students and teachers are using the equipment and evaluating future curriculum and courses for the room.
+Students and teachers are using the equipment and evaluating future curricula and courses for the room.
 After school, the room is used for robotics.

 Learning at the Middle School